Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Introduction

-Prior to the systematic study of elliptic automorphic Lie algebras, particular cases have appeared in the literature, in different contexts.
-For example, Reiman and Semenov-Tyan-Shanskii \cite{reiman1989lie} introduced Lie algebras of automorphic, meromorphic $\mf{sl}(n,\CC)$-valued functions on a torus in the context of elliptic Lax matrices.
+Prior to the systematic study of elliptic automorphic Lie algebras, examples have appeared in the literature, particularly in the context of integrable systems.
+For example, Reiman and Semenov-Tyan-Shanskii \cite{reiman1989lie} introduced Lie algebras of automorphic, meromorphic $\mf{sl}(n,\CC)$-valued functions on a complex torus in relation to Lax equations with spectral parameter on an elliptic curve.
 Furthermore, Uglov \cite{uglov1994lie} studied the $\mf{sl}(2,\CC)$ case, and addressed applications to quantisation and quantum groups related to elliptic R-matrices.
-More recently, elliptic automorphic Lie algebras with $\g=\mf{sl}(n,\CC)$ are investigated in \cite{skrypnyk2012quasi}, in which various algebraic constructions related to these Lie algebras are carried out.\\
+More recently, elliptic automorphic Lie algebras with $\g=\mf{sl}(n,\CC)$ were investigated in \cite{skrypnyk2012quasi}, in which various algebraic constructions related to these Lie algebras were carried out.

-In the current paper, we present a new way of obtaining and classifying automorphic Lie algebras that have appeared frequently in the context of integrable systems, namely the algebra with $\g=\mf{sl}(2,\CC)$, $X$ a complex torus and $\Gamma =D_2=C_2\times C_2$, where $C_2$ is the cyclic group of order 2 and $D_2$ is embedded as translations in $\A(X)$.
-In Section \ref{Sec2} we describe this new method, which employs theta functions, and which has the benefit of being more transparent from an algebraic point of view, whilst having the potential of being generalisable to higher rank Lie algebras and other reduction groups.
-It will be shown that the $D_2$-automorphic Lie algebras with one orbit of poles can be extended to finite unions of orbits.
-Furthermore, we illustrate its power by establishing an isomorphism between these algebras and $\mf{sl}(2,\CC)\otimes_{\CC}R$, where $R$ is a ring of invariant functions with respect to the action of $D_2 $.
-Finally, we briefly touch upon the case of $\g=\mf{sl}(2,\RR)$ and consider one type of fixed point Lie subalgebra in this context. \\
+In the current paper, we present a new way of obtaining and classifying automorphic Lie algebras that have appeared frequently in the context of integrable systems.
+Namely, those algebras with $\g=\mf{sl}(2,\CC)$, $X$ a complex torus, and symmetry group $\Gamma =D_2$, where $D_2$ is the dihedral group of order 4 -- also known as Klein's four group.
+We shall assume throughout the current paper that $D_2$ is embedded as translations in $\A(X)$.
+In Section \ref{sec:Basics} we describe this new method, which employs theta functions, and which has the benefit of being more transparent from an algebraic point of view, whilst having the potential of being generalisable to higher rank Lie algebras and different symmetry groups.

+We extend $D_2$-automorphic Lie algebras with one orbit of poles to those with finite unions of orbits of poles.
+Moreover, we consider a broader class of automorphic Lie algebras with the same geometric and group-theoretic setup but with $\g$ an arbitrary complex reductive Lie algebra.
+Finally, we briefly touch upon the case of $\g=\mf{sl}(2,\RR)$, where we consider a type of fixed-point Lie subalgebra in the above context.